Catherine Branner wrote to us asking for help with a childhood song…

 My grandmother would sing this to us as a lullaby and she was sung to by another woman who was a surrogate mother.
 Anyway, I’m not sure what the original language is, but we live in the Shenandoah Valley in Virginia and it was written down by my grandmother.
 She wrote it’s circa 1920’s.
 I’ve always been curious if it’s from another song and we just learned the basic sounds, but I can’t find much information on it.

 The Crim family special song from Grandmother Huffman (Grandmother Olive Fuss Hutzler’s surrogate mother).
 She taught us when we were small.
 She never explained it but would hold me close when I fell ‘or sompin’ and cuddle me while she crooned to me ….OOOOOOH it helped SO much:

 If anyone can help with this song, please comment below.

 Thanks in advance!

 This article was posted on Friday, April 13th, 2018 at 8:38 pm and is filed under Countries & Cultures, Lullabies, Mama Lisa, Questions, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.